RRPharaoh/ml-project-unsupervised-learning/README.md

 # machine_learning_project-unsupervised-learning
 ## Project/Goals
-The objective of the project is to utilize unsupervised learning techniques to to gain insight on customer purchasing patterns utilizing the *Wholesale Data* datset.
+The objective of the project is to utilize unsupervised learning techniques to gain insight on customer purchasing patterns utilizing the *Wholesale Data* datset.
-The ultimate goal of the project is to gain insights from the data utilizing PCA, kmeans and hiarchial clustering and communicate these insights to stakeholders using appropriate visualizations and metrics to make informed decisions based on historical custoemr purchase data.
+The ultimate goal of the project is to gain insights from the data utilizing PCA, kmeans and hierarchical clustering and communicate these insights to stakeholders using appropriate visualizations and metrics to make informed decisions based on historical customer purchase data.

 ##Process